 In the 1930s, The Tree of Life was discovered in a drawer.
 It has since become an icon of all things Shaker.
 The Whitney Museum of American Art exhibited it twice.
 It appeared on the cover of magazines and books, in gallery and museum exhibits and on a postcard for Unicef.

 Hannah Cohoon’s paintings survive as part of a body of 200 works created by Shakers, mostly by women, in Hancock Shaker Village, Mass. and Lebanon, N.Y.
-The Shakers called them ‘gift drawings’ because they were gifts from the Spirit, based on messages they received during ecstatic spiritual visitations.
+The Shakers called them “gift drawings.”
+They were gifts from the Spirit, based on messages they received during ecstatic spiritual visitations.

-It was the Era of Manifestation, a time of spiritual revival when Shakers had visions– gifts -- that they expressed in song, dance and drawings.
+It was the Era of Manifestation, a time of spiritual revival when Shakers had visions.
+They expressed those visions — gifts — in song, dance and drawings.
 The era lasted from 1837 to the mid-1850s, when the Shakers decided their emotional excesses were embarrassing.

-Many Shakers created gift paintings, but Hannah Cohoon’s were unusually bold and graceful.
+Many Shakers created gift paintings, but Hannah Cohoon painted unusually bold and graceful images.
 She may have thought so too, because she signed her paintings when others didn’t.

 Hannah Cohoon was born Feb.
 1, 1788, in Williamstown, Mass., the youngest of three daughters born to Noah Harrison.
-He had been a drummer boy in the American Revolution.
+He had served as a drummer boy in the American Revolution.
 She had two older sisters, Lois and Polly.

-On March 15, 1817 when she was 29, Hannah Cohoon entered the Shaker community of Hancock, Mass., with her 5-year-old son Harrison and 3-year-old daughter Mariah.
+On March 15, 1817 at 29, she entered the Shaker community of Hancock, Mass., with her 5-year-old son Harrison and 3-year-old daughter Mariah.
 Nothing has been discovered about her husband or her marriage.